It's winter so nothing much is growing.

-The tracks of the West Norfolk Junction Railway once ran more or less parallel to the Heacham River, to the immediate north of the land now occupied by Norfolk Lavender; nothing remains visible of this stretch of trackbed (although a footpath follows the line of the track to the north-west of Heacham, and cuttings and access for farm vehicles run to the east).
+The tracks of the West Norfolk Junction Railway once ran more or less parallel to the Heacham River, to the immediate north of the land now occupied by Norfolk Lavender; nothing remains visible of this stretch of trackbed, although cuttings and access for farm vehicles run to the east.

 rolling stock W&ESTHR Engineering suppliers The Management